projectara/greybus-spec/source/special.rst

 """"""""""""""""""""""""""""""""""""""""""""""

 Table :num:`table-control-timesync-authoritative-request` defines the Greybus Control TimeSync Authoritative Request payload.
-The request specifies the maximum jitter an Interface should tolerate with respect to a TIME_SYNC strobe specified in nanoseconds.
-The authoritative frame-time at each TIME_SYNC strobe as reported by the SVC to the AP Module is also included.
+The authoritative frame-time at each TIME_SYNC strobe as reported by the SVC to the AP Module is stipulated.
 Unused slots in the response shall contain zero.

 .. figtable::
     :nofig: